Best Cutting Board of 2020

 It is a common misconception to think that plastic options are less likely to harbor bacteria and are easier to clean.
 Several studies, including the definitive study done by Dr. Cliver at the University of California at Davis and another by the University of Illinois, found the contrary.
 Once plastic options are used in the slightest, they are far more likely to harbor germs than wooden or composite cutting boards.

 The studies have shown several types of bacteria can actually hide inside of the sliced plastic and can even survive dishwasher cycles.
-This means plastic models are great when they are new and can be sanitized in a dishwasher; however, once they are worn, they should be replaced.
+This means that while brand new plastic models are bacteria resistant, as soon as they have a significant number of grooves, they become an excellent habitat for bacteria to grow and thrive.
 We found the most sanitary and easiest to clean plastic models to be the flexible IMEKO TPU, which resisted deep cuts.
 If you are going to buy a hard plastic board, we'd recommend the HOMWE or OXO models, as they were some of the hardest plastic we tested.
 They also resisted getting deep grooves and were safely cleaned by hand or in a dishwasher.

 Hardwood and Bamboo